yoniblum/ENG4000-Team-A-F/README.md

 Rubric point#3- Method that shows effective tracking of completed tasks in a sprint(s).

 ### [Review Sprint Effectiveness](docs/gate2/sprint-effectiveness.md)
-Rubric Point#4- Show how our Sprint(s) was effective.
+Rubric Point#4- Shows how we evaluated our Sprints were effective.

 ### [Appropriateness of Sprint Plan](docs/gate2/appropriateness-of-sprint-plan.md)
 Rubric Point#5- Show how our Sprint Plan(s) was appropriate.